rayct/useful-scripts/check-mysql-health/README.md

 ---

-After updating `~/.my.cnf` or using a dedicated user, the script will successfully log both CSV and JSON outputs.
+After updating `~/.my.cnf` or using a dedicated user, the script will successfully log both CSV and JSON outputs to log folder.